Home > Atlanta Bad Faith Insurance Lawyers

 - Reasonable attorneys’ fees.

-So, if you made a demand for $100,000 policy limits and your auto insurance company acted in bad faith by refusing to pay your demand, you could potentially sue your auto insurer for bad faith and recover the $100,000 policy limits, a $25,000 penalty fee, plus your attorneys’ fees.
+So, if you demanded the $100,000 policy limits and your auto insurance company acted in bad faith by refusing to pay your demand, you could potentially sue your auto insurer for bad faith and recover the $100,000 policy limits, a $25,000 penalty fee, plus your attorney’s fees.

 Our Atlanta Bad Faith Insurance Lawyers Can Help You

-The attorneys at Allen & Scofield Injury Lawyers, LLC have recovered of millions of dollars from insurers that acted in bad faith by refusing to negotiate in good faith.
+The attorneys at Graham Scofield Injury Lawyers have recovered millions of dollars from insurers that acted in bad faith by refusing to negotiate in good faith.
 Although it’s devastating when your insurer acts recklessly, the law is on your side.
 Your insurer burned you once.
 We won’t let them burn you twice.